csofya/GUI-HW5/README.md

 ******************************
 Since the word and score displayed on the scoreboard has to dynamically change when a letter tile is dropped on the rack as well, this function deals with this behavior as well.
 Similar to drop_on_board(), a for loop will traverse through objects of class “droppable_tiles” to grab the children of each <div> and determine the total word.
 Since the “innerletter” may change, remove this id if so.
 The algorithm for drop_on_rack() is very similar to drop_on_board() since each time a letter tile is moved, the same behavior should be produced.

 The remaining functions deal with updating the scoreboard and requires HTML DOM document objects to be called and to update its values using basic arithmetic.
+All functionalities should be complete.